yiisoft/yii2-apidoc/README.md

 ## Generating documentation for your own project

-To generate API documentation for your own project, use the "project" template and specify the README.md of your repository using the "readmeUrl" parameter
+To generate API documentation for your own project, use the "project" template and specify the README.md of your repository using the "readmeUrl" parameter:

 ```sh
 apidoc api YOUR_REPO_PATH OUTPUT_PATH --exclude="vendor" --template="project" --readme-url="file://YOUR_REPO_PATH/README.md" --page-title="TITLE_OF_YOUR_DOCS"
 ```

-To also include links to the Yii2 documentation, you can do
+To also include links to the Yii2 documentation, you can do:

 ```sh
 apidoc api "YOUR_REPO_PATH,vendor/yiisoft/yii2" OUTPUT_PATH --exclude="vendor" --template="project" --readme-url="file://YOUR_REPO_PATH/README.md" --page-title="TITLE_OF_YOUR_DOCS"